 - colestipol (Colestid)

-Selective cholesterol absorption inhibitors help lower LDL cholesterol by preventing its absorption by the intestines.
-They may have a modest effect on boosting HDL cholesterol as well.
+Cholesterol absorption inhibitors help lower LDL cholesterol by preventing its absorption by the intestines.
+They appear to have a modest effect on boosting HDL (“good”) cholesterol as well.

 - stomach pain